 The climate of the Earth is intimately tied to the composition of the atmosphere and the dynamics of the underlying surface.
 The atmosphere and land surface exchange energy, water and other trace substances on all space and time scales.
 The exchange is dependent on and, in turn, determines the states of the atmosphere and biosphere themselves.
-My research in the past decade has focused on the many aspects of biosphere-atmosphere interaction, with the goal of gaining predictive capability of how atmospheric composition may evolve in the future.
-My principal tool is the fully coupled atmosphere-land-ocean-ice Community Climate System Model of the National Center for Atmospheric Research, to which we have added an interactive carbon cycle.
+Inez Fung's research in the past decade has focused on the many aspects of biosphere-atmosphere interaction, with the goal of gaining predictive capability of how atmospheric composition may evolve in the future.
+Her principal tool is the fully coupled atmosphere-land-ocean-ice Community Climate System Model of the National Center for Atmospheric Research, to which we have added an interactive carbon cycle.
 A current research focus is the interaction between the carbon cycle and changing climate and circulation, to understand if these interactions act to accelerate global warming.

 In the News

 Two of the world’s most eminent research institutions from the United States and the United Kingdom issued a joint publication today (Thursday, Feb.
 27) that distills climate change science.

 University of California, Berkeley, scientists will receive $4,900,000 over the next five years to study the nearly 10,000 square kilometer Eel River watershed in Northern California and how its vegetation, geology and topography affect water flow all the way to the Pacific Ocean.